Multivesicular microfluidic vesicles for drug delivery and artificial cells

 Conclusion and Outlook

 Multivesicular microfluidic vesicles are promising tools for advancing drug delivery systems and artificial-cell-like systems research.
-For drug delivery, they provide extra protection for liposomes in the bloodstream while allowing for fine-tuning of the system for better release, taking into consideration the properties of the drug and administration route.
+For drug delivery, they provide extra protection for liposomes in the bloodstream while allowing for fine-tuning of the system for better release, taking into consideration the properties of the drug and the administration route.

 Artificial-cell-like systems closely resemble living cells, allowing the study of confined reaction systems and more complex cellular behaviors, such as division and RNA transcription.